 My teenage daughter is overweight.
 I’m worried about her health but I don’t want to damage her self-esteem by drawing attention to it.
 What do I do?

-This was a question that came out of a recent parent forum on diet and body image at Santa Maria College.
+This was a question that came out of a recent parent forum on diet and body image.
 It was overwhelmingly the concern most parents in the room had in regard to their children’s eating behaviour.
-In following up this question with health and diet professionals, it became very clear to me that it is an area where we have very little useable language.
+In following up on this question with health and diet professionals, it became very clear to me that it is an area where we have very little useable language.

 There is so much advice out there about girls’ self-esteem and body image.
 Most of it boils down to this simple message…Don’t talk to your daughter about her body.
 Talk to her about her talents, her personality or her abilities.
 Obviously, the same applies to boys.